Caudal epidural injections, or sacral hiatus epidural injections, are one of several possible spinal epidural injections.

-As with other epidural injections, recovery in the department for 20-30 minutes minimum is recommended, as a proportion of patients will experience transient numbness, weakness or loss or proprioreception, making ambulation difficult and dangerous.
+As with other epidural injections, recovery in the department for 20-30 minutes minimum is recommended, as a proportion of patients will experience transient numbness, weakness or loss or proprioception, making ambulation difficult and dangerous.

-As with all spinal epidural injections, care should be taken to confirm extradural location, to avoid intradural injection with resultant adhesive arachnoiditis 1.
-A low pressure headache can also result from dural puncture.
+As with all epidural spinal injections, care should be taken to confirm extradural location, to avoid intradural injection with resultant adhesive arachnoiditis 1.
+A low-pressure headache can also result from dural puncture.